-An 80’s three bedroom bungalow with early style double glazing, cavity wall insulation, gas condensing combi boiler, open coal effect gas fire and 200mm of loft insulation.
-Read how two years of planned retrofitting has improved the energy performance from a D (64) to a B (87).
+1. An 80’s three bedroom bungalow with early style double glazing, cavity wall insulation, gas condensing combi boiler, open coal effect gas fire and 200mm of loft insulation.
+Read how two years of planned retrofitting has improved the energy performance from an EPC D (64) to an EPC B (87).